computationalgeography/lue/document/doc/index.rst

 What is LUE?
 ------------
-LUE is software for storing and manipulating large amounts of information for large amounts of objects.
+LUE is software for storing and manipulating large amounts of information for large numbers of objects.
 This information can optionally have a reference in time and space.
 For example, LUE can represent collections of wandering animals and their properties, some of which are changing through time, or the elevation of the surface of one or multiple areas.
 The software